syleetim/syleetim.github.io/assets/pdf/_cv/tim_lee_cv.md

 # RESEARCH
 ## Journal Articles
+1. **COVID-19 Doesn't Need Lockdowns to Destroy Jobs: The Effect of Local Outbreaks in Korea**
+\hfill
+with Sangmin Aum and Yongseok Shin
+\newline
+*Labour Economics*, accepted Apr 2021.

 1. **Inequality of Fear and Self-Quarantine: Is There a Trade-off between GDP and Public Health?**
 \hfill
 with Sangmin Aum and Yongseok Shin